HHS/ccdf-data-aggregation/README.md

 ## Objectives
 1. Assess data availability across state CCDF systems
-    - Review each state's CCDF plan website and related resources
+    a.
+Review each state's CCDF plan website and related resources
-    - Identify states with accessible data and those requiring alternative approaches
+    b.
+Identify states with accessible data and those requiring alternative approaches
-    - Document data formats, accessibility methods, and completeness for each state
+    c.
+Document data formats, accessibility methods, and completeness for each state

 2. Develop and implement data collection strategies
-    - Create web scraping solutions for states with online data
+    a.
+Create web scraping solutions for states with online data
-    - Establish alternative collection methods for states with limited online presence
+    b.
+Establish alternative collection methods for states with limited online presence
-    - Standardize collection approaches where possible
+    c.
+Standardize collection approaches where possible

 3. Aggregate and normalize collected data
-    - Create a unified data structure for provider information
+    a.
+Create a unified data structure for provider information
-    - Normalize address formats and other key data points
+    b.
+Normalize address formats and other key data points
-    - Implement data quality checks and validation
+    c.
+Implement data quality checks and validation

 4. Develop visualization and distribution tools
-    - Create an interactive map visualization of provider locations
+    a.
+Create an interactive map visualization of provider locations
-    - Produce exportable datasets in standard formats
+    b.
+Produce exportable datasets in standard formats
-    - Document data dictionary and limitations
+    c.
+Document data dictionary and limitations

 5. Establish a framework for periodic data updates
-    - Document collection processes for repeatability
+    a.
+Document collection processes for repeatability
-    - Recommend update frequency and maintenance approaches
+    b.
+Recommend update frequency and maintenance approaches

 ## Scope and Approach
 This project will focus on collecting business names and addresses of CCDF-funded childcare providers across all states and territories.
 The approach will vary by state based on data availability: